Skip to main content

 Description: An overview of the scope of courses in computer science.
 The course provides exposure and foundation to appreciate the relevance and interrelationships of future courses in the CS program.
 Topics include number systems, computer architecture, operating systems, computer networks, security, algorithms, databases, programming languages, software development life cycle, and ethics and professionalism in computer science.

-All courses taken by a cadet and grades earned in the VMI Summer Session and the VMI Summer Transition Program will be recorded on a cadet’s transcript.
-Only grades of D or better will be included in a cadet’s cumulative GPA.
-A grade of F is never counted in the GPA earned from the summer programs.
-A cadet may request that a D grade earned in the Summer Session or the VMI Summer Transition Program not be counted toward graduation and for that reason not be included in his or her GPA.
-This request will be approved only if it is received by the Registrar’s Office before the end of the drop/add period of the semester following that Summer Session or Summer Transition Program.
+For cadets enrolled in the VMI Summer Transition Program, only grades of D or better will be included in a cadet’s cumulative GPA.
+A grade of F is never counted in the GPA earned from the Summer Transition Program.
+A cadet may request that a D grade earned in the Summer Transition Program not be counted toward graduation and for that reason not be included in his or her GPA.
+This request (submitted using a Summer Transition Program "D" Drop Request form) will be approved only if it is received by the Registrar’s Office before the end of the drop/add period of the semester following that Summer Transition Program.